phac-nml/mikrokondo/docs/troubleshooting/FAQ.md

 - ECTyper makes uses of pythons temporary files which can result in issues on shared file systems e.g. `ntfs`.
 If you encounter issues try running the pipeline in a place where read and write permissions are more relaxed.

+### Medaka cannot find models

+- It seems certain versions of nextflow affect the usage of medaka in container preventing medaka from downloading and finding the required model passed to mikrokondo.
+Future iterations of mikrokondo will be updated to deal with this issue, and likely integrate dorado.
+If you have issues it is recommeneded to add `--skip_polishing true` to your command line, which will bypass medaka.